Purchase this image from the BAS image database

 • The first stage of this work is to add a water tracer to the atmosphere and land surface component models.
 The tracer will track water through the hydrological cycle of the models.

-• Isotopic fractionation processes will then be added to allow the water tracer to become a stable water isotope.
-We anticipate completion of this stage later in 2024.
+• Isotopic fractionation processes will then be added to allow a water tracer to become a stable water isotope.

 • Water tracers/isotopes will also be added to the ocean and sea ice model components.